Google Apps email sending limits

 Using the SMTP relay service?
 If your organization uses the SMTP relay service to route outgoing mail through Google, sending limits are different.
 Learn more about the sending limits for the SMTP relay service.How long does it take to upgrade from trial limits?

-At the end of your 30 day trial period, your sending limits will be automatically increased when your domain is cumulatively billed for $30 USD (or the same amount in your currency).
+At the end of your 30 day trial period, your sending limits will be automatically increased when your domain is cumulatively billed for more than $30 USD (or the same amount in your currency).
 To expedite this process, you can manually prepay this amount as suggested here.
 It will take up to 48 hours to upgrade your sending limits after you submit the manual payment.

 If an account reaches a sending limit, the restriction on sending new mail typically lasts for about 24 hours.
 After this period, sending limits are automatically reset and the user can resume sending mail.